lonkaars/avans-dui/doc/dui.md

 ### Neural networks
 <!-- TODO: -->

-### results

-\def\signDetectionShape{
+\def\signDetectionShapeConclusion{
 Most shape based recognition methods are more complex than using a color based detection.
-But the method 'Fourier' seems the most useful as it can also deal with rotated and occluded objects.
+But the method `Fourier' seems the most useful as it can also deal with rotated and occluded objects.
 }
-\signDetectionShape
+\signDetectionShapeConclusion

 ## Traffic Sign Recognition (TSR)
 After traffic sign detection or tracking, traffic sign recognition is performed to classify the detected traffic signs into correct classes.